 At Alliant, there is no monthly fee if you opt for e-statements.
-Of the 19 banks we analyzed during our high-yield savings account research, only one charged a monthly fee (Citibank’s Citi Accelerate Savings' $4.50 account maintenance fee).
+Of the 19 banks we analyzed, only one (Citi Accelerate Savings) charged a monthly service fee.
+(It waives the $4.50 fee for customers who meet certain requirements.)
 However, even if a bank has no monthly maintenance fee, savers should keep an eye out for other costs that could be incurred.
 Even a minor fee can have a corrosive effect on the interest you earn.
-For example, one $5 fee immediately wipes out two months’ worth of the interest you’d earn on a $5,000 balance at a 0.60% APY.
+For example, a single $10 fee immediately wipes out an entire month’s worth of the interest you’d earn on a $5,000 balance earning a 2% APY.

 Here’s a summary of Alliant's fees on its high-yield savings account:

 In order to avoid the inactivity fee, you must log into your account at least once per year.
 Dormant account fees can be avoided by performing an action within your account (deposit, withdrawal, transfer, and so on) at least every three years.

 Alliant came so close to earning five stars for its offerings in this category, but Sallie Mae's SmartyPig and Ally outshined it with tools like saving trend reports and round-up features.
 What Alliant has going for it is its app, debit card and credit score feature — more on these below.

 Mobile app/website: Many credit unions are still in the Stone Age of site design, but we found Alliant’s setup surprisingly modern (like Jetsons versus Flintstones modern).
 Alliant nailed it on everything from the color scheme to app functionality.